eleven/ad-builder/README.md

 ##### Custom-built jQuery

-We're using a custom-built jQuery to save KBs.
+We're using a custom-built version of jQuery v1.11.0 to save KBs.
 For reference, here are the flags we're currently building jQuery against:

-    -ajax,-deprecated,-event,-offset,-wrap,-core/ready,-exports/amd
+    -ajax,-deprecated,-event,-offset,-wrap,-core/ready,-exports/amd,-dimensions

 _[Go here](https://github.com/jquery/jquery#how-to-build-your-own-jquery) to read more about building a custom version of jQuery._